Evander Holyfield vs. Ossie Ocasio: The fight

 The fight lasted into the 11th round, the longest of Holyfield's cruiserweight title defenses.
 Like he had in his previous fight with Qawi, Ocasio used a defensive approach while Holyfield served as the aggressor throughout and had won 8 of the 10 rounds on one judge's scorecard (100–92) and taken 9 on the other two scorecards (99–94).
 Holyfield would finally end the fight early in the 11th round when he dropped Ocasio with a left uppercut followed by a right hand.
 Ocasio was able to continue but Holyfield would continue to attack Ocasio and after Holyfield landed several unanswered combinations with Ocasio against the ropes, the referee stopped the fight and Holyfield was declared the winner by technical knockout at 1:24 of the round.

+Aftermath

+Following Qawi's victory on the undercard, a rematch with Holyfield was arranged for December.